SpokeOner/PROXIFY/README.md

 1. **Basic Proxy Checker**: Check proxies from `proxies.txt`
    - Place your proxies in `proxies.txt` (one per line)
    - Format: `ip:port` or `user:pass@ip:port`
+   - Automatically tests both HTTP and SOCKS5 protocols
    - Results are saved to `valid.txt` and `invalid.txt`
+   - Valid proxies show the protocol type (HTTP or SOCKS5) in the output

 2. **Proxy Scraper**: Scrape proxies from public sources
    - Automatically fetches proxies from multiple sources